zhuolinzhang/Hbb/README.md

 `PlotMacros` include macros which I use to plot histograms, stack histograms and Data/MC figure.
 The `DistributionStacks.py` can plot histograms of MC samples and data easily and plot Data/MC of different categories.

+**Attention:** There are some serious errors in the ZH analyzer macro.
+This analyzer will be reconstruct very soon.